llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Introduction
 ============

-The term ``module`` has a lot of meanings.
+The term ``module`` is ambiguous, as it is used to mean multiple things in Clang.
 For Clang users, a module may refer to an ``Objective-C Module``, `Clang Module <Modules.html>`_ (also called a ``Clang Header Module``) or a ``C++20 Module`` (or a ``Standard C++ Module``).
-The implementation of all these kinds of modules in Clang shares a lot of code, but from the perspective of users, their semantics and command line interfaces are very different.
-This document focuses on an introduction to the use of C++20 modules in Clang.
-In the remainder of this document, the term ``module`` will refer to Standard C++20 modules and the term ``Clang module`` will refer to the Clang modules extension.
+The implementation of all these kinds of modules in Clang shares a lot of code, but from the perspective of users their semantics and command line interfaces are very different.
+This document is an introduction to the use of C++20 modules in Clang.
+In the remainder of this document, the term ``module`` will refer to Standard C++20 modules and the term ``Clang module`` will refer to the Clang Modules extension.

-Modules exist in two forms in the C++ Standard.
-They can refer to either "Named Modules" or "Header Units".
-This document covers both forms.
+In terms of the C++ Standard, modules consist of two components: "Named Modules" or "Header Units".
+This document covers both.

 Standard C++ Named modules
 ==========================

-In order to understand compiler behavior, it is helpful to introduce some terms and definitions for readers who are not familiar with the C++ feature.
+In order to better understand the compiler's behavior, it is helpful to understand some terms and definitions for readers who are not familiar with the C++ feature.
 This document is not a tutorial on C++; it only introduces necessary concepts to better understand use of modules in a project.

 Background and terminology
 --------------------------